JustaJunk/CoinWar/README.md

 The larger the increase of the coin price, the more powerful card you'll get.

 ## Card & Token
-With card you can dual with others.
+With card you can duel with others.
 Or you just want to show how good is your price prediction :D
 With token you can enhance your card.
 If you don't want a card, you can burn it to get some token.
 The more powerful card your burn, the more token you'll get.

-## Dual
+## Duel
-Arrange yor card (at most 5) and dual with others.
+Arrange yor card (at most 5) and duel with others.
 This is your card slot look like: | ETH0 | LINK | UNI | COMP | ETH1 |
 Different type of card has different effect.
 ### ETH0